-SECTION 40.18A.(b) G.S.
+SECTION 40.18A.(b) Effective January 1, 2020, and applicable to initial registrations and registrations due for renewal on or after that date, G.S.
 20-87 is amended by adding a new subdivision to read:

 "(14) Additional fee for plug-in hybrid vehicles. - At the time of an initial registration or registration renewal, the owner of a plug-in hybrid vehicle shall pay a fee in the amount of one hundred fifteen dollars (\$115.00) in addition to any other required registration fees.
 For purposes of this subdivision, a plug-in hybrid vehicle is one that is capable of being propelled solely by electricity drawn from a battery that can be recharged from an external source of electricity but is also capable of using motor fuel to propel the vehicle."